ethersphere/bee-docs/README.md

 ## Contributing

-Pull Requests are welcome, but please read our [CODING](CODING.md) guide.
+Pull Requests are welcome, but please read our [CODING](CODING.md) guide!

 ### Node Version